BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction and design related expert designations, the Oyster Bay, New York Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to lawyers and construction practice groups seeking effective resolution of construction defect and claims matters.
-BHA provides construction claims evaluation and expert support services to the industry's leading construction practice groups, Fortune 500 builders, real estate investment trusts, risk managers, owners, as well as a variety of municipalities and government offices.
-In connection with in house assets which include construction standard of care consultants, registered architects, professional engineers, and credentialed building envelope experts, the firm brings regional experience and flexible capabilities to the Oyster Bay construction industry.
+Leveraging from approximately five thousand construction related expert witness designations, the Oyster Bay, New York Construction Expert Directory provides a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
+BHA provides building claims and trial support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+Utilizing captive resources which comprise building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings national experience and local capabilities to Oyster Bay region.

 Construction Expert Witness News & Info